Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 Current restore flow

-We extract the full backup taken with XtraBackup, check the binlog position at the time the backup was taken, and restore the data from that point onwards by applying the data from the binlog backup.
+The full backup taken with XtraBackup is extracted, the binlog position at the time the backup was taken is checked, and data from that point onwards is restored by applying the data from the binlog backup.

 Basically, this operation worked without any problems even with MySQL 8.0.